 Student Affairs Departments

 Dr. Frank E. Ross, III is a student advocate who has spent his career committed to enhancing the student experience.
-He brings 27 years of leadership in higher education administration at both private and public universities, and also contributes to the student affairs profession through both his scholarship and service.
+He brings nearly 30 years of leadership in higher education administration at both private and public universities, and also contributes to the student affairs profession through both his scholarship and service.

 Frank joined Butler University in 2017, after serving as Vice President for Student Life at Rensselaer Polytechnic Institute in New York.
 Before that he was the Vice President for Student Affairs at Northeastern Illinois University.